crownstone/bluenet/docs/TESTING.md

 - Plug in load of 300W.

-Now it should heat up (you should see the chip temperature rise) and turn off within 15 minutes.
+Now it should heat up (you should see the chip temperature rise) and turn the relay on within 15 minutes.
 If this doesn't happen, try with a load of 400W, or else 500W.

-- Check if it turns off.
+- Check if the relay turns on.
 - Check if it reports the correct error state (`1000` according to the [protocol](PROTOCOL.md#state_error_bitmask)).
-- Check if you can't turn on the relay anymore.
+- Check if you can't turn off the relay anymore.
 - Check if you can't turn on the dimmer anymore.
 - Factory reset the crownstone.

+## Dimmer

+Check dimmer stability with:

+- An incandescent lamp.
+- A halogen lamp.
+- A dimmable LED lamp.

+Check if dimmer restores after reset:

+- Set dimmer at 30%.
+- Plug out crownstone.
+- Plug in crownstone.
+- Check if it dims at 30% again (write down how long it takes).

+## Power measurements

+Check if the power measurements are ok.
+For each check, measure about 30 seconds.
+For each check, write down how much difference there is between the measured power by the Crownstone and the external reference.
+For each check, write down how stable the output is (are there peaks?, how much noise in W?).

+Off:

+- Turn relay off, dimmer off.
+- Check if measured power is about 0W.

+Relay:

+- Turn relay on, dimmer off.
+- Check if measured power is about 0W.
+- Plug in about 30W load
+- Check if measured power is about right, write down results.
+- Plug in about 60W load
+- Check if measured power is about right, write down results.
+- Plug in about 100W load
+- Check if measured power is about right, write down results.
+- Plug in about 800W load
+- Check if measured power is about right, write down results.

+Dimmer:

+- Turn relay off
+- Dimmer 100%
+- Check if measured power is about 0W.
+- Plug in about 30W load
+- Check if measured power is about right, write down results.
+- Plug in about 60W load
+- Check if measured power is about right, write down results.
+- Plug in about 100W load
+- Check if measured power is about right, write down results.

+Dimming:

+- Relay off, load of about 30W.
+- Dimmer at 25%
+- Check if measured power is about right, write down results.
+- Dimmer at 50%
+- Check if measured power is about right, write down results.
+- Dimmer at 75%
+- Check if measured power is about right, write down results.

 ## Setup